News & Trending Money News

 graceful senior woman smiling at library

-Paying attention to certain financial statistics and benchmarks can help you determine if you’re financially fit or if you have some work to do.
-Here are signs that you’re doing better than the average American over 55.
+Paying attention to specific financial statistics and benchmarks can help you determine your financial fitness and if you have some work to do.
+Here are signs that you're doing better than the average American over 55.

 Charnchai saeheng/Adobe business man giving cheque to customer

-The average salary for Americans age 55 is $64,688, but will likely decrease in the years after that.
-If you’re making over $65,000 per year at age 55, you're earning more than your average peers.
+According to Indeed, the average salary for Americans aged 55 is $1,268 per week, but it will likely decrease in the years after that.
+If you're making over that amount at age 55, you're earning more than your average peers.

 Shisu_ka/Adobe man choosing credit card for paying bills

-If you're an average 55-year-old American, you likely have around $7,500 in credit card debt.
-If you have less or no credit card debt, you’re doing better financially than the average American your age.
+If you're an average 55-year-old American (considered to be Gen X), you likely have around $9,600 in credit card debt.
+If you have less or no credit card debt, you're doing better financially than the average American your age.

 JenkoAtaman/Adobe happy family unpacking boxes at new home